The Spill: Hidden Figure

 The institution of slavery has always been a blight on American history, and many people still claim to feel the effects of racial inequality today.
 The recent spike in destroying anything linked to the Confederacy is just one of the ways people are fighting back.
 Across the nation, Confederate symbols and statues are being torn down, but one state has held out on removing the Confederate flag design from its state flag … until recently.

 Mississippi’s state flag has the southern symbol in the top left corner.
 In 2001, a vote was taken to redesign the flag without the Confederate emblem, but nearly two-thirds of the citizens voted against such a change.
-Now, after the tragic death of George Floyd and the demands to remove anything reminding people of slavery and oppression, the state representatives changed minds on the matter.
+Now, after the tragic death of George Floyd and the demands to remove anything reminding people of slavery and oppression, the state representatives changed their minds on the matter.

 A bill to change the state flag was passed.
 The next step is for the governor, Tate Reeves, to review and sign the legislation into law.
 Once that is done, Mississippians will vote on the proposed change in the November election.